CodeYourFuture/syllabus-archive/js-core-2/week-3/lesson.md

-# JavaScript Core II - 3
+# JavaScript Core II - Week 3

 **What we will learn today?**